 - You will be allowed to use the phone to talk to a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, you might get to keep wearing street clothes, if not you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to keep wearing street clothes, if not you will have to wear a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please share your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help others to get through jail processing?